Sdeole/Instacart_Capstone/README.md

 Exploratory data analysis was performed to understand the buying behavior by asking some interesting questions.
 •	What usually do people buy, and which products they usually reorder
 •	When do they buy (day and time)?
 Is there a buying trend and does it influence what they buy?

+PREDICTIVE DATA ANALYSIS
+Predictive data analysis was perfomed to predict what product the customer will purchase in his next basket.
+The prediction was based on the probability estimation of previously purchased products.
+This was a classification problem as well as regression of probability of repurchases.
+Naive Prediction, Smarter Naive Prediction and Logistic Regression were used for analysis.

 KEY OBSERVATIONS:
 	Most users made few orders.
 The number of orders users made decrease significantly along the order numbers.
 Maximum orders any users had made is 99.